nuthanc/angular_course/forms-course/README.md

 * After adding Recipe and when we navigate to ShoppingList and come back to Recipes, the added Recipes vanish
 * This is because the instance of RecipeService is destroyed when we go to Shopping List because the RecipeService is provided in RecipesComponent
 * To fix this, we can move it to AppModule

+### Deleting Ingredients and Some Finishing Touches

+* Call onDeleteIngredient to the click listener of X and remove it from the ingredients FormArray
+* Also we forgot to unsubscribe in recipe-list component